-The Depositary is part of an international group which, in the normal course of business, acts both for a large number of clients and in its own name, which may give rise to actual or potential conflicts of interest.
+The Depositary is part of an international group which, in the normal course of business, acts both for a large number of customers and in its own name, which may give rise to actual or potential conflicts of interest.
 Conflicts of interest arise when the Depositary or a company affiliated with it performs work under the Depositary Agreement or under separate contractual or other arrangements.
 This includes:

-- (i) providing the Fund with nominee, administration, registrar and transfer agent, research, agency securities lending, asset management and financial and/or other advisory services; - (ii) carrying out banking, sales and trading transactions, including foreign exchange, derivatives, lending, brokerage, market-making or other financial transactions with the Fund, either as the principal and in its own interests or on behalf of other clients.
+- (i) the provision of nominee, administrative agent, registrar and transfer agent, research, agency securities lending, asset management, financial advice and/or other advisory services for the Fund: - (ii) carrying out banking, sales and trading transactions, including foreign exchange, derivatives, lending, brokerage, market-making or other financial transactions with the Fund, either as the principal and in its own interests or on behalf of other customers.